 No. Since we pay sales tax on the materials from our suppliers, we do not charge another tax to you.

 Because we’ve partnered with the best brands and biggest manufacturers and suppliers in the area, we have the largest selection of decking materials, decking colors, patterns, and railing options to choose from.
 From deep browns to modern grays, realistic colored grains to tiled stone – there is a color and grain pattern to match your home and your style.
-For railings, we install everything from metal balusters to modern steel wire or full glass panels.
+For railings, we install everything from metal balusters to modern steel wire and full glass panels.
 We’ll give you a full magazine of all of our options during our initial consultation.

 On a hot day in direct sun, nearly any surface will get uncomfortably hot.
 Lighter colored boards tend to be slightly cooler than darker composite boards.
 In extensive studies, it has been found that the color of the decking board, regardless if it’s made of wood-plastic composite or made of wood, is the most significant factor in the “heat retention” of the board.
 In these studies, pressure-treated wood stained the same color as a composite deck was actually hotter than the composite deck in the same test conditions.

 Composite decking is maintenance-free: there is no annual or bi-annual sanding, staining, or painting.
 There also won’t be nail pops, board cracking, splitting, warping or rotting.
 In order to keep your deck looking as new as the first day it’s installed, it only requires an occasional rinse or wash using a regular garden hose and maybe a deck scrub brush.
 If anything gets really stuck on there, try using warm soapy water (Dawn dish soap) or some Simple Green cleaner (some brands recommend other cleaners, so check the manufacturer’s recommended cleaning guide first).